COPD is a common condition that mainly affects middle-aged or older adults who smoke.

 When to get medical advice

-Talk to your doctor (this could be your GP or hospital doctor) if you have persistent symptoms of COPD, especially if you're over 35 and smoke or you used to smoke.
+- you have persistent symptoms of COPD, especially if you're over 35 and smoke or you used to smoke

-There's currently no cure for COPD.
-But the sooner treatment begins, the less chance there is of severe lung damage.
+There is currently no cure for COPD.
+But getting treatment as early as possible can reduce your risk of severe lung damage.